Ukhrul district

 Ukhrul district (Meitei pronunciation:/ˈuːkˌɹəl or ˈuːkˌɹʊl/) is an administrative district of the state of Manipur in India with its headquarters at Ukhrul.
+The Ukhrul district has a long history dating back to the 1920s when it was created as the North-East Hill Sub-Division of the then princely state of Manipur.
+In 2016, the Kamjong subdivision of the Ukhrul district was spun out as a separate district, leading to the present configuration of the Ukhrul district.

 Geography

 Ukhrul District occupying the northeastern corner of the state lies between latitudes of 24° 29′ and 25° 42′ N and longitudes 94° 30′ and 94° 45′ E approximately (including Kamjong district).
-Nagaland bounds the district on the north, Kamjong District on the south, Myanmar (Burma) on the east and Senapati and Kangpokpi Districts on the west.
-The north-south extension is longer than the east-west.
+Nagaland bounds the district on the north, Kamjong District on the south, Myanmar (Burma) on the east and Senapati district and Kangpokpi District on the west.
+The north–south extension is longer than the east–west.
 The total area of the district is 4,544 square kilometres (1,754 sq mi) including Kamjong District.
 It has the distinction of being the highest hill station of Manipur.
 The terrain of the district is hilly with varying heights of 913 m to 3114 m (MSL).
 The highest peak is the Khayang Peak, at 3114 m (MSL), though the more popularly known peak is the Shirui Kashong Peak, at 2,835 m (MSL).
 Most of the major rivers originate from the crevices and slopes of this Shirui Peak.
 The terrain of the district is rippled with small ranges and striped by few rivers.

 The northern hilly region occupies the northern portion of the district and lies between the Akhong Lok or Laini Lok river and Chammu river.
 A big range stretches from north to south starting from near Jessami to Shirui Kashong as high as 2,568 metres above the MSL.
 The eastern hilly region occupies the eastern part of the district that lies east of the Chammu and Maklangkhong rivers.
 The Gamgimol or Nehdoh Lhang range forms an International boundary with Myanmar.
 The southern hilly region is situated at the southwestern corner of the district, which divides the Maklangkhong and Taret rivers.
 The district is drained by the two river systems, the Chindwin River system in the north and the Manipur river system in the south-west.